Special Notice – Harbin Hot Springs Is Back Open!

-Additional Need to Know About Harbin:
+Additional Need to Know About Visting Harbin

-Harbin Hot Springs Pictures
+Directions to Harbin Hot Springs

 From Middletown, California: head West on Co Road 117C/Main Street towards Calistoga Stree.
 Continue on and turn right onto Barnes Street.
 Keep going and continue on Big Canyon Road/CO Rd 107.
 After about a mile, take a slight left onto Harbin Springs Road.
 Be sure to pay attention because in a couple miles you’ll need to take a right to stay on Harbin Springs Road/Co Rd 109.
 Not too much further and you’ll be at Harbin Hot Springs!
 Please be aware the Harbin Springs Road is narrow and winding.
 Seeing cattle and deer is not uncommon, so please drive carefully.